Ninth Amendment to the United States Constitution: Judicial interpretation

 The courts have generally not regarded the Ninth Amendment as either limiting governmental power, or justifying its expansion.
 As the U.S. Supreme Court put it in U.S. Public Workers v.
 Mitchell : "If granted power is found, necessarily the objection of invasion of those rights, reserved by the Ninth and Tenth Amendments, must fail."

 The Supreme Court held in Barron v.
 Baltimore (1833) that the Bill of Rights was enforceable by the federal courts only against the federal government, not against the states.
 Thus, the Ninth Amendment originally applied only to the federal government, which is a government of enumerated powers.
+The extent to which this was changed by incorporation against the states by the Fourteenth Amendment remains judicially unresolved.